resilmesh2/ISIM/README.md

 - set the environment variable in your shell
 - replace the ${DATA_PATH} occurances with your path

+> [!WARNING]
+> Be aware that `neo4j_load_data` container overwrites the target database data.
+If you are using the application in production
+> and you need data persistence, you SHOULD NOT run this container after your initial setup.

 After running:
 ```
 docker compose up -d